 Alternatively, you might find the Amazon Web Services EC2 VPN sufficiently effective so that you do not need to associate an Internet-accessible Elastic IP with the management port.

-To maintain security, the first time you log in to your EC2 AMI, you should log in as root, and change the Admin password.
+To maintain security, the first time you log in to your EC2 AMI, you should log in as admin, and change the Admin password.